ffund/run-my-experiment-on-geni-blog/2018-04-05-passive-sniffing-in-802-11-networks.md

 Use Ctrl+C to stop the running processes on all four hosts.
 On the Mallory node, you should have a file named `wifi-open-01.cap` (or possibly with a different number, if you've run the `airodump-ng` more than once).
 Use `scp` or [transfer.sh](https://transfer.sh/) to transfer this file to your own computer, and open it with [Wireshark](https://www.wireshark.org/).

-> **Note**: To retrieve a file from a node on a wireless testbed like WITest or ORBIT, you need to use `scp` in two steps:
+> **Note**: To retrieve a file from a node on a wireless testbed like ORBIT, you need to use `scp` in two steps:
 >
-> 1) First, log in to the testbed console (`witestlab.poly.edu`, `outdoor.orbit-lab.org`, or equivalent) and transfer the file from the testbed node to your home directory on the testbed console.
+> 1) First, log in to the testbed console (`outdoor.orbit-lab.org`, or equivalent) and transfer the file from the testbed node to your home directory on the testbed console.
 For example:
 >
-> `ffund@witestlab:~$ scp root@node23:/root/wifi-open-01.cap wifi-open-01.cap`
+> `ffund@outdoor.orbit-lab.org:~$ scp root@node1-1:/root/wifi-open-01.cap wifi-open-01.cap`
 >
 > 2) Then, from a BASH shell on your *own device* (e.g. laptop), transfer the file from the testbed console to your device.
 For example:
 >
-> `ffund@ffund-laptop:~$ scp geni-ffund@witestlab.poly.edu:~/wifi-open-01.cap wifi-open-01.cap`
+> `ffund@ffund-laptop:~$ scp ffund@outdoor.orbit-lab.org:~/wifi-open-01.cap wifi-open-01.cap`

 Look for the data packets containing the secret message - is the attacker, who is not connected to the network, able to see the data in plaintext?
 (Use the Wireshark filter bar to filter on Alice's and Bob's MAC addresses, to more easily find the relevant packets.)